Runnin' for the Red Light (I Gotta Life)

-"Runnin' for the Red Light (I Gotta Life)" is a song composed and written by Harry Vanda, George Young, Patti Russo, Sarah Durkee, and Meat Loaf.
+"Runnin' for the Red Light (I Gotta Life)" is a song performed by Meat Loaf.
+The song was released on April 15, 1996, as the third single from Meat Loaf's seventh studio album, Welcome to the Neighborhood (1995), reaching number 21 on the UK Singles Chart and number two on the UK Rock and Metal Singles Chart.

 The song's chorus is lifted from INXS and Jimmy Barnes' cover of "Good Times" by Australian rock band the Easybeats, so Easybeats members Harry Vanda and George Young are credited as writers.

-The song was released on April 15, 1996, as the third single from Meat Loaf's seventh studio album, Welcome to the Neighborhood (1995), reaching number 21 on the UK Singles Chart and number two on the UK Rock and Metal Singles Chart.
-Meat Loaf did not perform this song live until the Mad, Mad World Tour in 2012.
+The song's full writing credits list Vanda and Young alongside Meat Loaf, Patti Russo and Sarah Durkee.

 Tracks

-The single was released in two versions, a CD maxi single and a 12-inch picture disc.
+The single was released in two versions: a CD maxi single and a 12-inch picture disc.
 The CD contains the album version of the song and live versions of "Life Is a Lemon and I Want My Money Back", "Amnesty is Granted" and "Dead Ringer for Love".
 On the 12-inch, "Amnesty is Granted" was replaced by "Midnight at the Lost and Found".